 If you are blessed with extended hair and want to take it to the next level this year, this cut will do magic for you.
 The results are exciting when paired with a 1960’s haircut, such as a fuller half-up haircut.

 This year, many people prefer to wear curtain bangs with their bluntly trimmed bobs.
 However, the look can be made exquisite and soft by using bangs.
 The look is so versatile and sassy.

 4. Choppy Straight Bob with Highlights

-Sometimes it may feel like you have added an extra layer on your already heavy hair.
+Sometimes it may feel like you have added an extra layer to your already heavy hair.
 This short curtain bangs cut will boost volume and movement to your long bob.
 However, it is not recommended for women with curly hair.

 5. Amazing Updos With Curtain Bangs

 One way to get these updo looks is to trim our bangs.
 When augmented with this beautiful haircut, braids and top-knots look excellent.
-It is an ideal way to achieve the sleek updos if you have a long face.
+It is an ideal way to achieve sleek updos if you have a long face.
 It will do a great job of keeping everything in balance.

 6. Wavy Long Bob